DiligentGraphics/DiligentEngine/README.md

 Enabling the options significantly reduces the size of Vulkan and OpenGL back-end binaries, which may be especailly important for mobile applications.

+Diligent Engine uses [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to ensure consistent formatting throught the code base.
+The validation can be disabled using `DILIGENT_NO_FORMAT_VALIDATION` CMake option.
+Note that any pool request will fail if formatting issues are found.

 <a name="build_and_run_customizing"></a>
 ## Customizing Build